justahuman1/i3-grid/README.md

-# i3 Floating WM
+# i3-grid

 i3, our beloved window manager, is just that.
 A tiling window manager.
-It lets the user handle the floating components themselves, while providing many tools to do so (scratchpads, marks, etc).
+It lets the user handle the floating components themselves, while providing many tools to do so (scratch pads, marks, etc).
 The lack of standard tools has resulted in personalized scripts scattered throughout GitHub without a standardized manner to combat floating windows.
 Not for long!
 This script aims to allow for fast floating window management with minimal input.
 Oh yeah, it's also monitor agnostic!

 ## Demo: